Supporting Question

 A Royal Alloy

 Most of the bronzes in Benin were made from brass.
 In order to make plaques and different sculptures, Beeswax models were covered in clay.
-The clay was heated, which created a cast, and metal was poured into the cast to create the sculpture.
+The clay was heated, which created a mold, and metal was poured into the mold to create the sculpture.
 Brass and the things made from it were seen as special and valuable.
 Therefore, the use of brass was controlled by the Oba (king) of Benin and reserved for the royal court.

 From Trade to Theft